status-im/specs/docs/raw/push-notification-server.md

 #### Data disclosed

-- Public key of the author
+- Chat key of the author

 ### PushNotificationPreferences

 A push notification preferences message describes the push notification options and tokens for all the devices associated with `PublicKeyClient`.

-`device_tokens`: a list of `PushNotificationPreferences`, one for each device owned by the user.
+`device_tokens`: a list of `PushNotificationDeviceToken`, one for each device owned by the user.
-`version`: an atomically increasing number identifying the current `PushNotificationPreferences`.
+`version`: a monotonically increasing number identifying the current `PushNotificationPreferences`.
 Any time anything is changed in the record it MUST be increased by the client, otherwise the request will not be accepted.
-`unregister`: whether the account should be unregistered
+`unregister`: whether the account should be unregistered `access_token`: the access token that will be given to clients to send push notifications

 #### Data disclosed

-- Number of devices with push notifications enabled for a given public key
+- Number of devices with push notifications enabled for a given chat key
 - The times a push notification record has been modified by the user

 ### PushNotificationDeviceToken

 `PushNotificationDeviceToken` represent the token and preferences for a given device.

 `token_type`: the type of token.
 Currently supported is `APN_TOKEN` for Apple Push Notification service and `FIREBASE_TOKEN` for `Firebase`.
-`token`: the actual push notification token sent by `Firebase` or `APN` `installation_id`: the [`installation_id`](./2-account.md) of the device `preferences`: the push notification preferences for this device.
+`token`: the actual push notification token sent by `Firebase` or `APN` `installation_id`: the [`installation_id`](./2-account.md) of the device `filter_setttings`: the push notification filters for this device.

 #### Data disclosed

 - Type of device owned by a given user
 - The `FIREBASE` or `APN` push notification token

-### PushNotificationOptions
+### PushNotificationFilterSettings

 [//]: (Any of these can be sha3 in order not to store it on the server)

-`enabled`: whether the device wants to be sent push notifications `allowed_user_list`: a list of `SHA3-256` of public keys hex encoded as a string.
-If non-empty only those public keys will be issued a token.
+`enabled`: whether the device wants to be sent push notifications `allowed_key_list`: a list of `access_token` encrypted with the AES key generated by Diffie–Hellman between the publisher and the allowed contact.
-`block_user_list`: a list of `SHA3-256` of public keys hex encoded as a string.
-Any public key in this list MUST not be issued a token.
-`block_chat_list`: a list of `SHA3-256` hashes of chat ids.
+`blocked_chat_list`: a list of `SHA2-256` hashes of chat ids.
 Any chat id in this list will not trigger a notification.

 #### Data disclosed

-- Hash of the public keys a user will allow/block
 - Hash of the chat_id a user is not interested in for notifications

-### PushNotificationPreferencesResponse
+### PushNotificationRegistrationResponse

 `success`: whether the registration was successful `error`: the error type, if any
-`request_id`: the `SHA3-256` hash of the `signature` of the request `preferences`: the server stored preferences in case of an error `access_token`: the token that needs to be used by client to send a push notification, in case the request is successful.
-This is generated by the push notification server.
+`request_id`: the `SHA3-256` hash of the `signature` of the request `preferences`: the server stored preferences in case of an error

 ### ContactCodeAdvertisement